EvictionLab/eviction-lab-website/content/weekly-reports/milwaukee-wi.md

 title: Milwaukee, Wisconsin | Weekly Eviction Reports | Eviction Lab
 h1: Milwaukee, Wisconsin
 slug: milwaukee-wi
-date: 2020-05-29T00:00:00.000Z
+date: 2020-06-03T00:00:00.000Z
 ---

 {{% report_intro id="55079" data="/uploads/table.csv" %}}

 Eviction filings in Milwaukee, WI have fallen sharply since Governor Tony Evers blocked the initiation of non-emergency eviction proceedings on March 27.
-Compared to equivalent periods in previous years (2012–2016), eviction filings were far below average in both March and April.
+Compared to equivalent periods in previous years (2012–2016), eviction filings were far below average in March, April, and May.
 Eviction protections in Wisconsin began to expire on May 26.

 More detail on eviction protections in Wisconsin can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/wi/).

 {{%/ report_intro %}}